alidn/universal-lsif/README.md

 # Universal LSIF
 A cli tool for generating LSIF data for any language using a language server.

-## Usage
+## Example Usage
-After installing it on your `$PATH` and installing the requierd language server, run it like the following (run --help for more information):

-`universal-lsif language-server-name language-name-lowercase path-to-repo`

-For TypeScript/JavaScript, you can run the following (note that this client and the server communicate over stdin):
+For TypeScript/JavaScript, you can run the following (note that this client and the server communicate over stdio):

 `universal-lsif typescript-language-server --server-args="--stdio" javascript path/to/repo`